Federally regulated employees - Filing a labour standards complaint with the Labour Program: Eligibility and timelines

 Complaints related to genetic testing

-If your complaint is related to the following disciplinary actions, you must file your complaint no later than 90 days after the date on which you knew of the action or circumstances giving rise to the complaint:
+If your complaint is related to the following prohibited actions, you must file your complaint no later than 90 days after the date on which you knew of the action or circumstances giving rise to the complaint:

 • because you refused to take a genetic test, or